BitLocker Password Recovery

 BitLocker Password Recovery Features:

-- Several attacks can be configured and queued:
+- Several password search attacks can be configured and queued:

-- Multi-position modifications to cover modern password policies.
+- multi-position moves to cover modern password policies;

-- Utilizes NVIDIA and AMD Graphics processing units with a high-performance methods.
+- Utilizes NVIDIA and AMD Graphics processing units with high-performance methods.

 - Supports up to 64 simultaneous processing threads (multi-CPU, multi-GPU).